maptiler/leaflet-maptilersdk/README.md

 }).addTo(map);
 ```

-If you would rather stick to more modern API design and do not feel like using the `L` object, we got you covered:
+If you would rather stick to a more modern API design and do not feel like using the `L` object, we've got you covered:

 ```js
 import { MaptilerLayer } from "@maptiler/leaflet-maptilersdk";